Orthodontics

 Therapists often guide patients through stretching exercises, posture correction, and relaxation techniques that reduce strain on the temporomandibular joints.
 These techniques can help relieve symptoms such as jaw stiffness, headaches, and muscle fatigue.

-Patients seeking long-term solutions sometimes ask Can Braces Fix TMJ while also exploring supportive therapies that address muscle function.
+Patients seeking long-term solutions sometimes ask if braces can fix TMJ while also exploring supportive therapies that address muscle function.
 In many cases, combining orthodontic treatment with physical therapy produces better results.

 Lifestyle changes such as reducing stress, avoiding excessive chewing, and maintaining good posture can also help protect the jaw joints and support ongoing TMJ recovery.